Your Quick List Of Common Prohibited Transactions

 - You sell real estate owned by your Self-Directed IRA to your father.

-The direct or indirect furnishing of goods, services, or facilities between an IRA and a “disqualified person”.
+The direct or indirect furnishing of goods, services, or facilities between an IRA and a “disqualified person” can take on many forms.
+Here are some more examples.

 - Dan purchases real estate with his Self-Directed IRA funds and personally makes repairs on the property